chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ### Features

-1. It can speak.
+Create a note.
+Empty the recycle bin.
+Give the Introduction of someone according to Wikipedia Give you a joke.
+Hibernate the computer.

-1. It can recognize your voice(speech to text)<br>
+It can recognize your voice(speech to text)<br>

-1. Wish you According to the time of the day.
+It can speak.
+Lock the computer.
+Logout of the Computer.
+Open Atom
+Open Notepad++
+Open Sublime Text
+Open Visual Studio Code

-1. Open any websites like Google, YouTube, FlipKart, Stack overflow.
+Open any websites like Google, YouTube, FlipKart, Stack overflow.
 Just say "open YouTube website" or"open Narendra Modi website".
+Open your notes.
+Play music.
+Reboot the Computer.

-1. Search websites like Google, YouTube.
+Search websites like Google, YouTube.

-1. Give the Introduction of someone according to Wikipedia

-1. Play music.
+Send an Email to someone.
+Shutdown the Computer.
+Stop listening temporarily.

-1. Stop listening.
+Stop listening.
+Take a screenshot of the screen and save it in your computer.

-1. Tell the current time.
+Tell the current time.

-1. Give you a joke.
+Tell where a location is located.

-1. Translate English to other languages just say" translate (what you want to translate) to (language to which you want to translate).
+Translate English to Many languages just say" translate (what you want to translate) to (language to which you want to translate).

-1. Take a screenshot of the screen and save it in your computer.

-1. Create a note.

-1. Open your notes.

-1. Logout of the Computer.

-1. Shutdown the Computer.

-1. Reboot the Computer.

-1. Lock the computer.

-1. Empty the recycle bin.

-1. Stop listening temporarily.

-1. Tell where a location is located.

-1. Hibernate the computer.

-1. Send an Email to someone.

-1.
+Wish you According to the time of the day.
+Tells you your current IP address just say "my IP address".
+What is the weather like in (city name)

 ### In progress features

-1. Send mail.
-1. Turn on and off Wi-Fi.
+Turn on and off Wi-Fi.
-1. Stop music.
+Stop music.
-1. Open VS Code
-1. Random facts.
-1. Lock screen.
-1. Change color.
+Change color.
-1. Change name.
+Change name.
+What is the weather like in (city name)

 > Please tell me the features you want me to add by creating an issue.